raultds/web-project-nba/README.md

 #### - Build, release, run

-Strictly separate build and run stages (In this case, it's more like an objective than an accomplishment.
-Our design meet its, but heroku is not working well yet in our project, so until we fix the errors it will be pending).
+Strictly separate build and run stages.

+### Models

+We have created 3 different models, which are conference', team' and 'player'.
+This is, also, the distribution that we have done with the information.

+And a fourth one, which is the All-Star team one.

 ### Data access

 We dispose a little database where we have saved all the players' and teams' names and basic information.
-And then, we access the [MySportsFeeds](https://www.mysportsfeeds.com/) API to get the last season stats when you select a player/team.
+And then, we access the [MySportsFeeds](https://www.mysportsfeeds.com/) API through a separate python function to get the last season stats when you select a player/team.